comp423-25s/comp423-25s.github.io/docs/resources/git/ch4-git-remote-fetch-push-pull.md

 - Understand how Git connects and synchronizes with other repositories
 - Be able to share your code with teammates and pull in their latest changes
 - Know how to handle common collaboration scenarios and resolve conflicts
-- Have hands-on experience with the fundamental Git commands used in team settings
 - Be ready to participate effectively in team projects

 ## Understanding Remotes: Your Gateway to Collaboration